oracle/graal/docs/tools/chrome-debugger.md

 * `--inspect.WaitAttached=(true|false)` when true, no guest language source code is executed until the inspector client is attached.
 Unlike `--inspect.Suspend=true`, the execution is resumed right after the client is attached.
 This assures that no execution is missed by the inspector client.
 It is `false` by default.
+* `--inspect.SuspensionTimeout` sets a timeout of a debugger suspension.
+The debugger session is disconnected after the timeout expires.
+The timeout value consists of a positive integer value followed by a chronological time unit.
+For example, '15m' or '10s'.
+Valid time units are 'ms' for milliseconds, 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
+There is no timeout set by default.

 ### Advanced Debug Options
 The following options are for language experts and language developers: